robrwo/Const-Exporter/README.md

 etc. separately, but these are not supported and changes in the future my break our code.

-## A Note about Dependencies

-Most of the dependencies of [Const::Exporter](https://metacpan.org/pod/Const::Exporter) are core modules.

-[Package::Stash](https://metacpan.org/pod/Package::Stash) is used by [DBIx::Class](https://metacpan.org/pod/DBIx::Class), [Moose](https://metacpan.org/pod/Moose) and
-[namespace::clean](https://metacpan.org/pod/namespace::clean).
-Those modules are used by many Modern Perl modules and applications.

 # SEE ALSO

 See [Exporter](https://metacpan.org/pod/Exporter) for a discussion of export tags.